ulgens/azacili-scheduler/README.md

     <img src="https://raw.githubusercontent.com/azacili/scheduler/master/static/img/icon-logo-reverse.png" width="240" height="240">
 </p>

-Azacili.com - scheduler is a Python/Django projects with no special needs (for now).
+Azacili.com - scheduler is a Python/Django project with no special needs (for now).

 * Tested with Python 3.7 but should work with 3.6 too.
 If it doesn't, please create an issue.
 * Uses PostgreSQL for data storage.